(For U.S. Citizens and U.S. Permanent Residents)

 Harold Payson Memorial Scholarship: A four-year, full-tuition scholarship awarded annually on the basis of academic promise to a candidate who has resided in Bristol for at least two years, has graduated from high school and plans on attending Roger Williams University.
 This scholarship is awarded in honor of Harold Payson, a Bristol native, who served the University as a faculty member, ombudsman and academic dean from 1968-74.
 (For U.S. Citizens and U.S. Permanent Residents only.)

-Roger Williams University Memorial Fire and Police Department Grant: A four-year, full-tuition grant awarded annually to a candidate who is a Bristol resident, has graduated from an accredited American high school, who is an American citizen or permanent resident without previous college experience, who has filed a formal application for admission and financial aid and whose parent or grandparent serves or has served in the Bristol police or fire departments.
+Roger Williams University Memorial Fire and Police Department Grant: A four-year, full-tuition grant awarded annually to a candidate who has resided in Bristol for at least 2 years, has graduated from an accredited American high school, who is an American citizen or permanent resident without previous college experience, who has filed a formal application for admission and financial aid and whose parent or grandparent serves or has served in the Bristol police or fire departments.
 (For U.S. Citizens and U.S. Permanent Residents only.)

 Michael Andrade Memorial Scholarship: A four-year, full-tuition and fees scholarship awarded annually to a graduate of Mount Hope High School who maintains a B average and has a combined SAT score of at least 1000 (CR + M).
 Preference will be given to undergraduate students who have an intended major of construction management, engineering or architecture.
 This scholarship is awarded in honor of Michael Andrade, a native Bristolian and graduate of Mount Hope High School, who was killed in Iraq while on National Guard duty.
 (For U.S. Citizens and U.S. Permanent Residents only.)